microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/tasks-overview.md

 ---
-title: "Use the Microsoft To Do Tasks API"
+title: "Use the To Do API in Microsoft Graph"
 description: "You can use the Microsoft Graph API to create an app that connects with tasks and task lists in Microsoft To Do."
 author: "avijityadav"
 ms.localizationpriority: high